VRabinin/mlops-zoomcamp-project/README.md

 ## 🤝 Contributing

+This project uses pre-commit hooks to maintain code quality.
+When you run `make dev-setup`, pre-commit hooks are automatically installed and will run before each commit to:

+- **Format code**: Black for Python formatting, isort for import sorting
+- **Quality checks**: Flake8 linting with developer-friendly rules
+- **File validation**: YAML/JSON syntax, trailing whitespace removal
+- **Notebook formatting**: Black formatting for Jupyter notebooks

+The hooks are configured to be permissive initially to ease adoption.
+See `docs/PRE_COMMIT_GUIDE.md` for detailed information.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License